DataDog/integrations-core/docs/developer/tutorials/logs/http-crawler.md

 Below are some tips and considerations when scraping external APIs:

 1. Use the `cursor` argument to checkpoint your progress.
 1. The Agent schedules an integration run approximately every 10-15 seconds.
-We can treat this as a retry mechanism, so there is no need for elaborate retry or backoff logic in integrations.
 1. The intake won't accept logs that are older than 18 hours.
 For better performance skip such logs as you generate `LogRecord` items.